alimirzaei/REINFORCE/README.md

-# REINFORCE
+# About this project
-The policy gradient based algorithm REINFORCE
+In this project I implemented the REINFORCE algorithm with baseline.